yevhensydorov/cyf-hotel-db/readme.md

 ### Exercise 10

 **User story:** As hotel manager, I want to display average rating and reviews of each room type so that guests can feel comfortable about the quality of the hotel

+### Stretch Goals

+* Can you add validation to ensure erroneous data isn't added to the endpoints that insert data into the database?
+* Can you ensure each customer added has a unique email address?